weptashka/mmf_work/README.md

 - numerical methods ✴
    - 3, 4 terms -7 variant

-- some lukuanovich web works
+- some Lukuanovich web works
    - forms
    - michelangelo gallery

 - linux 🐧
    - 6 labs from 2st term
    - 30 tasks for 2nd term credit session

+- java ☕
+   - 6 labs from Lul'kin

 and other)